zmkfirmware/zmk/docs/docs/behaviors/bluetooth.md

 computer/laptop/keyboard should receive the keyboard input; many of the commands here operate on those profiles.

 :::note Connection Management
 When pairing to a host device ZMK saves bond information to the selected profile.
 It will not replace this when you initiate pairing with another device.
-To pair with a new device select an unused profile with `BT_SEL`, `BT_NXT` or `BT_PRV` bindings, or by clearing an existing profile using `BT_CLR`.
+To pair with a new device select an unused profile with `BT_SEL`, `BT_NXT` or `BT_PRV` bindings, or by clearing an existing profile using `BT_CLR` or `BT_CLR_ALL`.

 A ZMK device may show as "connected" on multiple hosts at the same time.
 This is working as intended, and only the host associated with the active profile will receive keystrokes.